 A print server is a software program that monitors and manages printers and print queues.
-PSERVER is the native NetWare® print server that takes jobs from a NetWare print queue and directs them (via NPRINTER) to the assigned printer.
-In NetWare 6 software, PSERVER is available only as a NetWare Loadable ModuleTM (NLMTM) program that can be loaded on a NetWare server.
+PSERVER is the native NetWare print server that takes jobs from a NetWare print queue and directs them (via NPRINTER) to the assigned printer.
+In NetWare 6 software, PSERVER is available only as a NetWare Loadable Module (NLM) program that can be loaded on a NetWare server.
+Beginning with NetWare 6 and later releases, Novell's preferred print system is iPrint.